-JavaScript Debouncing and Throttle
+JavaScript Debouncing and Throttling

 Debouncing: Executes the function after a specified delay once the event has stopped firing.